 Most people that are the targets of verbal abuse naturally try to explain to the abuser that it is not ok to speak to them in that manner.
 They fruitlessly explain themselves because they believe the perpetrator is rational and can hear them and the relationship will then get better.
 This usually results in more verbal abuse, for instance, “You’re Full of SHIT.”
 At that point, they don’t usually realize that they have just been defined (told what they are), and, therefore, verbally abused again.
 This goes round and round in circles sometimes for decades at a time, and bad therapists can perpetuate things further.

-I do not believe in Gynocentrism or the Duluth model, and I want to make it clear that anyone I recommend on my blog is not centred around women only as the victim.
+Anyone I recommend on my blog is not centred around women only as the victim.
 They are about equality, and believe in the balance of the masculine and feminine; this is what’s needed for us all to grow our true essence as unique individuals.
 Just because we could have said abusive things does not make us bad people, it does not define us.
 Patricia Evans is where I learnt about the truth about verbal abuse.
 Patricia is an internationally recognized Interpersonal Communications Specialist and author of the first book about Verbal Abuse.
 Drawing upon the research of more than 30,000 cases of verbally abusive relationships, she speaks and conducts workshops throughout the USA.
 Patricia is the founder of the Evans Interpersonal Communications Institute, now, EICI, Inc., where she offers workshops and training programs, Patricia Evans single-handedly brought the subject of verbal abuse to the forefront of American consciousness, and I want to spread it over to the UK, and everywhere I can reach.

 I also take a lot of my information equally from Beverly Engel.
 Beverly an internationally recognized psychotherapist and an acclaimed advocate for victims of sexual, physical, and emotional abuse.
 The author of 22 self-help books, her latest book is entitled, It Wasn’t Your Fault: Freeing Yourself from the Shame of Childhood Abuse with the Power of Self-Compassion.
 Engel is a licensed marriage and family therapist and has been practising psychotherapy for 35 years.